chsafouane/imbalanced_data_methods_test/README.md

 I have to say that in most day-to-day tasks, I prefer using the first two methods as they are easy to implement and not energy-consuming^_^

-To make sure there aren't some handy-dandy techniques that I've missed, I've decided to go through **Soledad Ghali** course on Imbalanced data.
+To make sure there aren't some handy-dandy techniques that I've missed, I've decided to go through **Soledad Galli** course on Imbalanced data.

 ## Readings